tf2-automatic/tf2-automatic/docs/events.md

 # Events

-The bot and manager publishes events to different RabbitMQ exchanges.

-All events have the same structure.
+The different applications publishes events.
+All events are stored as JSON and have the same base structure:

 - `type` - The type of the event (same as the routing key)
 - `data` - An object containing data depending on the event type